webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 info:

-: the concatenation of the ASCII-encoded string "WebPush: info", a zero octet, the X9.62 encoding of the User Agent ECDH public key, and X9.62 encoding of the Application Server ECDH public key; that is
+: the concatenation of the ASCII-encoded string "WebPush: info", a zero octet, and the User Agent ECDH public key and the Application Server ECDH public key, both in the uncompressed point form defined in {{X9.62}}; that is

   ~~~
   key_info = "WebPush: info" || 0x00 || ua_public || as_public